Tofu-Xx/mini-vue/LearnMore.md

 I know this seems a little unfriendly,
 So I prepared the expanded version [vue.undevil.js](./vue.undevil.js)

-The difference is that this version has a global vueey object,
+The difference is that this version of the Vue instance object,
 Specially designed.
 Kind of interesting